wavefrontHQ/opentelemetry-examples/README.md

 ## Send Metrics Data

-If your application uses an OpenTelemetry SDK, you can configure the application to send metrics data to Tanzu Observability using the OpenTelemetry Collector and the Wavefront proxy.
+If your application uses an OpenTelemetry SDK, you can configure the application to send trace data to Tanzu Observability using any of the following options listed below.
 Metrics data includes time series, counters, and histograms.
 When the data is in Tanzu Observability, you can use charts and dashboards to visualize the data and create alerts.

 ### Directly Send Data Using the Wavefront Proxy - (Recommended)
 <img src="images/opentelemetry_proxy_tracing.png" alt="A data flow diagram that shows how the data flows from your application to the proxy, and then to Tanzu Observability" style="width:750px;"/>